The Strokes: The New Abnormal (2019–present)

 On February 10, 2020, the band performed at a rally for presidential candidate Bernie Sanders at the University of New Hampshire.
 At this performance, Casablancas formally announced the band's sixth studio album and that the title would be The New Abnormal.
 He confirmed the release date of the album to be April 10 of that year.
 The band reportedly played two new songs at this show.
 On February 11, the band released a new song, "At the Door", the first single off of their sixth studio album.
 Two more singles followed, "Bad Decisions", and "Brooklyn Bridge to Chorus".
 Their sixth studio album, The New Abnormal, was released worldwide on April 10, 2020.
 On October 24, the band was confirmed for their fourth appearance as the musical guest for the October 31 episode of Saturday Night Live with John Mulaney hosting, where they performed "The Adults are Talking" and "Bad Decisions" from The New Abnormal.

 On June 21, 2021, the band shared a video in support of New York City mayoral candidate Maya Wiley featuring a clip of a new song "Starting Again" co-written with Gregg Alexander.
-Throughout 2022, the band were as present as ever in touring, including headlining at Lollapalooza dates in Brazil, Chile, and Argentina, as well as other high profile music festivals in Europe.
+Throughout 2022, the band were as present as ever in touring, including headlining at Lollapalooza dates in Brazil, Chile, and Argentina, as well as other high-profile music festivals in Europe.
 On June 17, 2022, the band performed a benefit concert in support of Chicago-based congressional candidate Kina Collins.
 That summer, they toured as an opening act on the Red Hot Chili Peppers 2022 Global Stadium Tour.
+The band continued touring in 2023 with the Red Hot Chili Peppers as well as festivals in the U.S., Europe, and Asia.
+One of those festivals was the first Indian edition of Lollapalooza in Mumbai.

-In October 2022, Rubin revealed he'd been recording a new album with the Strokes in Costa Rica.
+In October 2022, Rubin revealed he'd been recording a new album with The Strokes in Costa Rica.
+As of January 2025, there has been no update on that album, with Casablancas in particular focusing more on his experimental music with The Voidz, remarking that with the Strokes "Some of my dreams were kind of shattered a little bit along the way within that."
+On March 8, 2024, the band performed their second benefit concert in support of Collins' third congressional bid.

+In the fall of 2025, the band commenced a short tour, including headlining both weekends at the Austin City Limits Music Festival in Austin, Texas.
+The band also headlined the Harvest Rock Music Festival in Australia, their first show in Adelaide since last performing in 2006.